Azzc0/TWRA/README.md

 # TWRA - Tactical WoW Raid Assistant

 TWRA is an addon for World of Warcraft that helps raid leaders and participants manage and optimize raid encounters by providing tactical information and automated features.
+It is heavily inspired by TWA.

 ## Features

-- **Auto Navigation**: Automatically guides players to the correct positions during raid encounters
+- **Auto Navigation**: Automatically shows relevant section if specific mobs are marked with skull.
+(Requires SuperWoW)
-- **Auto Tanks**: Helps with tank swapping and positioning
+- **Auto Tanks**: Automatically updates oRA2 tank table with tanks for the current section.
-- **Raid Data Synchronization**: Keeps tactical information in sync across raid members
+- **Raid Data Synchronization**: More recent assignments are synced across the raid (time of import, causes slowdown due to the amount of data transferred).
-- **Item Link Management**: Enhanced item management features
+- **Item Link Management**: Items like [Free Action Potion] will have proper coloring and create clickable links when announced.
-- **OSD (On-Screen Display)**: Visual indicators for important raid mechanics
+- **OSD (On-Screen Display)**: Smaller window showing assignments that are relevant to you (name, class, group).
-- **Spreadsheet Integration**: Import/export raid data to Google Sheets
+- **Spreadsheet Integration**: Import raid data from Google Sheets.

 ## Installation